Yaklede/elliott-wave-bot/README.md

 ## Backtest as Test Code (1 year)
 - Place a 1-year CSV at `data/bybit_btcusdt_15m_1y.csv` or set `BACKTEST_DATA_PATH`.
+- The CSV should be generated locally (e.g., via Bybit REST) and kept out of git.
 - Run:
 ```bash
 BACKTEST_DATA_PATH=/path/to/1y.csv ./gradlew test --tests '*OneYearBacktestTest*'